jrhun/TeensyEngine/README.md

 - [Credit](#credit)

 ## About
 I took ~2000 LED lights and carefully shoved them inside a polycarbonate ball, then hooked them all up to a Teensy.
-Shockingly, it worked really well.
+Shockingly, it worked quite well.
 This has been a multiyear endevour that I've slowly added more and more features to.
 It's the 4th iteration of the hardware including LEDs and controller/batery box.
+The first version was a couple of LEDs taped down inside two salad bowls - how far this project has come!

 Just a heads up - I'm a completely self taught programmer/3d modeler/electronics designer, there is a level of *jank* at times that should be expected to come of that but overall I've been very pleased with the outcome!
 I will glady take any suggestions or tips to improve my work, please comment any suggestions!